Paper/Subject Code: 85504/Human Resource Management

 Disadvantages:

-✖ Not suitable for jobs that involve mental activities.
+May not be suitable for jobs that involve complex mental processes or decision-making.

 Advantages: